-Outreach, Recruitment, and Education Core
+Outreach, Recruitment, and Engagement Core

 Another focus of the ORE Core is outreach to Asian Americans, who represent a large portion of the Orange County population.
 Asian Americans are the fastest growing minority group in the United States and few studies are available to instruct potential cultural differences in dementia prevalence, caregiving, attitudes toward diagnosis, or participation in research.
 With guidance its Asian American Advisory Board, the UCI ADRC engages the Asian American community in brain aging research through culturally tailored education materials and events.